mgzam/wp/README_for_OCP4.md

 * Now the it deployed, in order to connect to database we have to create a configmapin which contain the information to make the connection.
 Click on Advanced => ConfigMap => Create ConfigMap:

- - git the name you want
+ - give the name you want
  - replace the data section by this :